 Special Olympics Colorado provides year-round sports training and competition in 22 sports for 19,800+ athletes living in the state of Colorado.
 With the support of more than 9,000 volunteers and the generosity of Colorado citizens, corporations, local businesses and runners like you, Special Olympics Colorado is able to offer more than 100 events annually to individuals with intellectual disabilities, age 2 1/2 and up.
 Participation with other athletes, Unified partners (typically developing peers), coaches, sponsors and volunteers builds confidence and creates opportunities to participate as productive and respected members of society by increasing public awareness of the athletes’ capabilities.
 We invite you to join our running team in order to raise funds and awareness for Special Olympics Colorado.
 If you are interested in participating contact Kaley Hattrup at email@example.com.

 Where a revolutionary education is commonplace and attending college is expected.

 STRIVE Prep is a Denver-based community of free, open enrollment, public charter schools committed to providing every student with an excellent, high-quality, college-preparatory education.
-STRIVE Prep was founded nearly 10 years ago under the belief that students from all backgrounds deserve a college preparatory education.
+STRIVE Prep was founded 10 years ago under the belief that students from all backgrounds deserve a college preparatory education.
 By building great schools in Far Northeast, Northwest, and Southwest Denver, we will create depth of impact and long-lasting community change.
-Of the 3,200 students enrolled at nine schools in the 2015 – 2016 school year, 90% qualify for free/reduced price lunch, 97% are students of color, 45% are English Language Learners and 15% qualify for special education services.
+This year, 3,500 students are enrolled at 11 schools.
+Roughly 97% of students are students of color, 87% qualify for free/reduced price lunch, 42% are English Language Learners and 12% qualify for special education services.
 To learn more about us, go to www.striveprep.org or contact Samantha Tobia, Manager of Development and Events at firstname.lastname@example.org.Donate

 It’s Our Turn